riceissa/issarice.com/pages/content-creation-the-organization-and-dissemination-of-knowledge.md

 - Do we want pages to be in a tree-like structure, or just let tags do all the work?

 - Talk about top down versus bottom up.

+- Despite my criticisms of blogs, some of the most popular websites currently in existence are blogs.
+Does this mean blogs are superior to e.g. static sites?

+- Since I've only begun to write recently, how can I even know these considerations are correct?